 - How is this brown paper made?

 - Using recycled paper in your branding

 What is kraft paper?

-It's used in a wide range of industrial and commercial operations for packaging and protection.
+It's a naturally biodegradable material, used in a wide range of industrial and commercial operations for packaging and protection.

 See how Polu used white on kraft cardboard to make their packaging stand out

 It’s natural ‘woody’ looking texture means that it’s suited to a wide range of branding options, too.

 The name is from the German work Kraft which translates to ‘force’ or ‘strength’.